jiecaoyu/XNOR-Net-PyTorch/README.md

 ```

 ## ImageNet
 I implemented the AlexNet for the ImageNet dataset.
 You can download the preprocessed dataset [here](https://drive.google.com/uc?export=download&id=0B-7I62GOSnZ8aENhOEtESVFHa2M) and uncompress it.
 However, to use this dataset, you have to install [Caffe](https://github.com/BVLC/caffe) first.
+Support with [torchvision](https://github.com/pytorch/vision) data reader will soon be added.
+If you need the function now, please contact ```jiecaoyu@umich.edu```.

 ## Todo
 - Generate new dataset without caffe support.